Fochabers Medical Practice12 High StreetFochabers, IV32 7EPTel: 01343 820247

-Request Form for Medical Certificate
+Request for Medical Certificates

 The practice supports placements for nursing students from the Robert Gordon University, as well as medical students from Aberdeen University.
 Student nurses may sit in with practice nurses, or attend home visits with the community nurse or health visitor.

 Medical students may see patients, but consultations will always be overseen by one of our GPs.
 We will always ask you, when making an appointment or attending the surgery, if you mind seeing a student.
 Please tell us at any time if you would prefer not to do this.